MushtaqSafie/README.md-Generator/newREADME.md

 ## Questions
 **My GitHub Profile**: [MushtaqSafie](https://github.com/MushtaqSafie)

-If you have any further questions, please email me at [mushtaq.safie@students.mq.edu.au](mushtaq.safie@students.mq.edu.au).
+If you have any further questions, please email me at <mushtaq.safie@students.mq.edu.au>.